KateJohnson/PHAR422_Decision_modeling_R_tutorial/markov_model_tutorial_post.md

 r_S2D <- r_HD * hr_S2 # annual mortality rate in the Sicker state
 ```

-Then we can transform all rates to probabilities by scaling by the cycle
+Then, we transform all rates to probabilities by scaling by the cycle
 length (1 year).

+**\*\*Question: Fill in the parameters below by converting all rates to
+probabilities.**

 ``` r
 # Note: heemod also has helper functions for transformations, but for now we'll apply the formulas you learned in class